By: Pamela Egan, DNP, CDE

 One final note that should be mentioned is that not all breast cancer and prostate cancer are hormonally related.
 We are inundated with toxins in our environment including plastics which are major hormone disruptors.
 It is important that plastic containers, TV dinners, not be heated.
 Once heated, plastics throw off BPA’s and biphosphonates that can cause major hormone imbalances.
 Pesticides are another culprit.
 Even though DDT is banned in the United States, we buy vegetables from countries where it is legal.
 It’s essential that all fruits and vegetables be washed thoroughly.
 There are many other toxins that bombard our immune system on a daily basis.

-We have had good success with this superior supplement with patients at the Egan Wellness and Anti-Aging Clinic.
+We have had good success with these superior, medical-grade supplements with patients at the Egan Wellness and Anti-Aging Clinic.

 Pamela Egan, NP, ABAAHP Diplomat (American Board of Anti-Aging Health Practitioner), Board Certified Adult & Family Nurse Practitioner, Clincal Specialist Gerontology/Mental Health, Certified Diabetes Educator